Samsung/TizenRT/external/grpc/README.md

 ### Customizing `Makefile` for gRPC
 In order to understand the details below, please refer to `apps/examples/greeter_client/Makefile` as an example.
-In general, the application-level `Makefile` must include an additional step for auto-generating the Service and Message classes using the `protoc` compiler.
+In general, the application-level `Makefile` must include an additional step for auto-generating the Service and message classes using the `protoc` compiler.
 For convenience, developers are expected to create their `.proto` specification at the same application folder, and provide it to the `Makefile` as shown below:
 ```
 CXXPROTO	= <proto-filename>.proto
 ```
-Next, the `protoc` command will be invoked to generate the C++ Service and Message classes.
+Next, the `protoc` command will be invoked to generate the C++ Service and message classes.
 The Service files have extensions `.grpc.pb.cc` (source) and `.grpc.pb.h` (header), while the Message files have extensions `.pb.cc` and `.pb.h` correspondingly.
-These Source and Message classes are generated in Makefile as shown:
+These Source and message classes are generated in Makefile as shown:
 ```
 # Message class
 $(CXXSRCS): %$(GENCXXEXT): %$(PROTOEXT)